 In recent years I have come to see that there were two people in that relationship and that we both had blame to share.
 As I have forgiven myself for my failure in my marriage, I have been more able to have compassion for my ex-husband’s actions, to see how his unhappiness led to him making the choice that he did, and accepting that it was all for the best.

 I know that, without my self-compassion, my ex-husband and I, and our kids, wouldn’t be in the good place that we are today.

 How can someone whose head is down, focused on their phone, even notice someone who is suffering?
-How can someone who is always looking ahead to what is next reach out and help someone who needs them in the minute?
-How can someone who notices, but doesn’t take action, make the difference in life of someone who needs them?
+How can someone who is always looking ahead to what is next to them, reach out and help someone who needs them in the minute?
+How can someone who notices, but doesn’t take action, make a difference in the life of someone who needs them?